 The Restructuring Review: Editor's Preface

+I hope that this edition of The Restructuring Review will continue to serve as a useful guide at a crucial moment in the evolution of restructuring and insolvency law and practice internationally.
 I would like to extend my gratitude to all the contributors for the support and cooperation they have provided in the preparation of this work, and to our publishers, without whom this would not have been possible.

 Skadden, Arps, Slate, Meagher & Flom (UK) LLP